mobgen/halo-documentation/docs/android/content/android_content_overview.md

 Check out the following example creating a query to select in a database table by title.

-### Perfom a select query on a custom table with the generation tool
+### Perform a select query on a custom table with the generation tool

 First create the generated database using the ```HalocontentApi``` with a new instance of ```GeneratedDatabaseFromModel``` that was autogenerated in compile time.
 This operation should be done in the Application to ensure the database was created after launching the app.